North Farm is a welcoming and magical place to stay

 Just minutes from beautiful Bellingen North Farm a little patch of sub-tropical paradise, nestled in a valley within a valley with glorious views.
 We offer visitors these options:

-- A relaxing and informative Farmstay Holiday – for families and friendship groups seeking a closer connection with nature’s rhythms and with farm animals
+- A relaxing and informative Farmstay Holiday – for families and friendship groups seeking a closer connection with nature’s rhythms and farm animals.

 The peaceful, natural setting at North Farm makes the hustle and bustle of modern life feel a million miles away … even though it’s just 5 minutes drive to Bellingen, with its funky and friendly shops, restaurants and markets.
 The coastal village of Urunga, and numerous lovely beaches are 20 minutes to the east, and world-heritage listed Dorrigo National Park is 30 minutes drive to the west.

-Visitors to North Farm are welcome to share its simple daily rhythms, its rising mists and mountains etched in slanting sunlight, its routines of care for the dairy goats and chooks, its koala corridor bush regeneration project and, of course, its fresh farm food.
+Visitors to North Farm are welcome to share its simple daily rhythms, its rising mists and mountains etched in slanting sunlight, its koala corridor bush regeneration project and, of course, its routines of care for the dairy goats and chooks.
 Read more here.